How to Prepare for a Podcast Episode: What to Do Before You Hit Record

 Once you’ve covered your bases with your podcast prep, it’s time to hit record and start producing that great content.

-And if you have more suggestions for pre-recording podcast preparations, add them in the comments below.
+If you have more suggestions for pre-recording podcast preparations, add them in the comments below.

 Previous